Justin-Watkins/Justin-Watkins.github.io/09-Research.md

 > -	11 to 15
 > -	16 to 17

-In this case we are using a multi-select Multi-select is more difficult to work with on the back-end and will require additional munging.
+In this case we are using a multi-select. multi-select is more difficult to work with on the back-end and will require additional munging.
 The more complicated the question structure, the less likely you will be to actually use it.

 Geography is especially important for a club.
 Season ticket holders likely live in a relatively small area that surrounds the stadium or ballpark.
 Idiosyncrasies in a market also make understanding the relative geography important.
 The lack of rail or other infrastructure may make the stadium less accessible from certain parts of the region.
 The most generalized way to get geography is by asking for a zipcode.